FAQs

 What do you do when it rains?

 We do the same as when the sun shines, only with water.
 We encourage children to embrace all kinds of weather.
 We believe that with the right clothes and attitude we can have loads of fun - whatever the weather!
-Of course, spare socks and gloves are vital at these times so we encourage a bag of spare clothes to be brought in for your child’s comfort.
+Of course, spare socks and wellies are vital at these times so we encourage a bag of spare clothes to be brought in for your child’s comfort.
 This bag can be left safely in our boot shed on arrival until needed.

 For those not so keen on playing in the rain, or who might need a break, our log cabin or field shelter provides cover.